prost-planner/prost/README.md

 `sudo apt install git g++ cmake bison flex libbdd-dev`

-If BuDDy is not found automatically, you can additionally set an environment variable `$BDD_ROOT` which points to you BuDDY installation, or you can adapt the file `src/cmake_modules/FindBDD.cmake`.
+If BuDDy is not found automatically, you can additionally set an environment variable `$BDD_ROOT` which points to your BuDDY installation, or you can adapt the file `src/cmake_modules/FindBDD.cmake`.

 PROST executes the policy it computes by interacting with the rddlsim